tamouse/artblog/README.md

 Content directory will contain projects, such as `2018-04-11-spring-flowers-exercise/` that has an `index.md` file to create the body of the entry.
-Media file (mainly images, I expect) goes into the subdirectory `_media/`, that is ignored so that large image files will not end up in the github repo.
+Media files (mainly images, I expect) goes into the subdirectory `_media/`, that is ignored so that large image files will not end up in the github repo.

+**Update**: media files can reside on AWS S3, and using a [plugin](https://github.com/jessestuart/gatsby-source-s3-image) can be accessed in the gatsby repo with graphql - yay :tada:

 run `yarn start` to fire up gatsby in development mode.